Hope of Israel Ministries (Ecclesia of YEHOVAH):

 by HOIM Staff

 In ancient Judea, a person had to be in a state of ritual purity in order to enter into the Temple area.
-If a person had become ritually impure, he was required to undergo a ritual immersion in water -- t'vilah in Hebrew.
+If a person had become ritually impure, he was required to undergo a ritual baptism in water -- t'vilah in Hebrew.
 The apostle Paul, and early Judean Christians, participated in this ritual (compare Acts 21:23-26; 24:18).

 The first mention of baptism, as such, was that of John the Baptist.
-He came preaching in the wilderness of Judea, calling upon people everywhere to repent of their sins, telling them the kingdom of heaven was at hand.
-"Then went out to him Jerusalem, and all Judea, and all the region round about Jordan, and were baptized of him in Jordan, confessing their sins" (Matthew 3:5-6).
+He came preaching in the wilderness of Judea, calling upon people to repent of their sins, telling them the kingdom of heaven was at hand.
+"Then went out to him Jerusalem, and all Judea, and all the region round about Jordan, and were baptized of him at the Jordan, confessing their sins" (Matthew 3:5-6).

 The Mikvah in Ancient Israel

-In ancient Israel, when a person became "unclean," he or she was required to "bathe" themselves (see Leviticus 15:5, 6, 7,8, etc.).
+In ancient Israel, when a person became "unclean," he or she was required to "wash" themselves (see Leviticus 15:5, 6, 7,8, etc.).
 When the High Priest on the Day of Atonement prepared to perform his duties, he was required first of all, before all else, to "wash his flesh in water" (Leviticus 16:5), and then to put on the holy garments.
 Later the same day, after performing his major duties, involving the cleansing of the sanctuary, the sacrifice of the live goat, and the confession of sin over the Azazel goat, and banishing it into the wilderness, he was required once again to take off the linen garments, and to "wash his flesh with water" in the holy place, and put on his garments, and make an atonement for himself and for the people (v.
 22-24).

 The person who took the Azazel goat into the desert also had to "bathe his flesh in water, and afterward come into the camp" (Leviticus 16:26).
 Any person who ate something that died of itself, or that was torn by beasts, also had to "bathe himself in water," and then would be ritually "clean" that evening (Leviticus 17:15).
 Anyone who refused to do this would "bear his iniquity" (verse 16).